newchuyalong/libgdx-learning/Bullet-physics.md

 ```

 ## <a id="Working_with_Bullet_wrapper"></a>Working with Bullet wrapper ##
 The wrapper tends to follow the original bullet class names.
 Meaning that most classes are prefixed with “bt”.
 There are a few exceptions on this, which are mostly nested structs.
 These are custom implemented directly into the `com.badlogic.gdx.physics.bullet` package.
 Unfortunately some nested structs and some base classes are not suitable for a one on one translation.
 See the custom classes section for more information on that.
-If you find a class that is missing you can post it on the forums so it can be added to the wrapper.
+If you find a class that is missing you can post it on the forums or issue tracker (https://github.com/libgdx/libgdx/issues), so it can be added to the wrapper.

 ## <a id="Callbacks"></a>Callbacks ##